Are you afraid that you may be paying too much in taxes?

 Lastly, this is an excellent time of year to consider gifting money to family.

-In 2021, every person can give $15,000 to as many individuals as they want and not need to file a gift tax return.
-In 2022, that gift tax exclusion amount increases to $16,000 per person.
+In 2023, every person can give $17,000 to as many individuals as they want and not need to file a gift tax return.
+In 2024, this amount may increase.

-Or, as I once heard, “Pay all the taxes you are owed, but don’t leave the IRS a tip.”
+As I once heard, “Pay all the taxes you owe, but don’t leave the IRS a tip.”